akka/akka/akka-docs/java/routing.rst

 required); this enables newly created routees to pick up work immediately by stealing it from their siblings.

-The “head” router cannot run on the same balancing dispatcher, because it does not process the same type of messages, hence this special actor does not use the dispatcher configured in :class:`Props`, but takes the ``routerDispatcher`` from the :class:`RouterConfig` instead, which defaults to
+The “head” router cannot always run on the same dispatcher, because it does not process the same type of messages, hence this special actor does not use the dispatcher configured in :class:`Props`, but takes the ``routerDispatcher`` from the :class:`RouterConfig` instead, which defaults to